ONSvisual/uk-topojson/README.md

 # UK TopoJSON, 2014 - 2023

-This repo contains scripts and input files to generate a TopoJSON file covering the following geography layers for the years 2014 to 2023.
-It also contains the output file at **/output/uk-topo.json**.
+This repo contains scripts and input files to generate a TopoJSON file covering the following geography layers from 2014 up to the present.
+(You can preview and download individual geographies with [this tool](https://onsvisual.github.io/uk-topojson)).

 - **uk** United Kingdom (K02)
 - **ctry** Countries (E92, N92, S92, W92)